 Withering

-Charmat method
+Charmat Method

-Classic method
+Classic Method

-The classic method, used for some Veneto sparkling wines such as Prosecco Superiore di Conegliano-Valdobbiadene, involves a second fermentation in the bottle and a period of aging on the lees, which gives the wine greater complexity and finesse.
+The classic method, used for some Venetian sparkling wines such as Prosecco Superiore di Conegliano-Valdobbiadene, involves a second fermentation in the bottle and a period of aging on the lees, which gives the wine greater complexity and finesse.

 Food pairings

-Visits to cellars
+Visits to the cellars

 -